Adverb: Formation and comparison

-Adverbs as a "catch-all" category
+As a "catch-all" category

 Adverbs are considered a part of speech in traditional English grammar, and are still included as a part of speech in grammar taught in schools and used in dictionaries.
 However, modern grammarians recognize that words traditionally grouped together as adverbs serve a number of different functions.
 Some describe adverbs as a "catch-all" category that includes all words that do not belong to one of the other parts of speech.

 A logical approach to dividing words into classes relies on recognizing which words can be used in a certain context.
 For example, the only type of word that can be inserted in the following template to form a grammatical sentence is a noun: